OleksPo/metric-for-fedora/README.md

 CPU and memory metric of Linux system.
-Test task.
+Test task for GL DevOps ProCamp 2020.

 # Description